bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 ### Integrating `@bitovi/ai-component-paste`

-Now let’s bring the form to life by wiring up the `<ai-paste>` component so it can scrape the form, read the clipboard, and call our backend.
+Now let's bring the form to life by wiring up the `<ai-paste>` component so it can scrape the form, read the clipboard, and call our backend.

 First, install the component package: